vinceumo/todo/tutorial.md

 To render our todos in the main section, we will need to use `v-for`.
 As we want an individual ID and names for each input we are passing the index in our for loop `v-for="(value, index) in object"`.

-We use `v-bind` to _check/tick_ our todos if these ones are already checked.
+We use `v-bind` to _check/tick_ our todos` inputs if these ones are already checked.

 We are using `v-model` to update the value of `isCompleted` from our todos when we click on the checkbox.
-When our checkbox is checked, isCompleted will get the value of true and the parent `li` will automatically get the class `is-completed` as isCompleted is `true`.
+When our checkbox is checked, isCompleted will get the value of true and the parent `li` will automatically get the class `.is-completed` as isCompleted is `true`.

 The `v-model` directive creates a two-way data bindings, meaning when the value gets updated the UI will be updated as well.